biochunan/bio-datasets/README.md

 # SHARE YOUR DATASET WITH BIO FEATURES TO THE HUB!
 ds.push_to_hub(HUB_REPO_ID)
 ```
+There are a couple of other ways of converting local files into Bio feature types:
+use cast_column (https://huggingface.co/docs/datasets/image_load#local-files) or use a folder-based dataset builder

 #TODO: show equivalent usage of PDBFolderBasedBuilder

 ### Sharing data to the hub